nicolezhang94/Ray-Tracer/README.md

 3. Bug fixed: Changing image size dimensions does not shrink image.
 4. Bug fixed: Surface normals are correct now.
 5. Bug fixed: Adding lights will no longer make the scene darker.
+6. This project was created in whole by Nicole Zhang